CardiacModelling/ionBench/docs/introduction.md

 * `benchmarker.n_parameters()` which returns the number of parameters in the model.

 ## Problems
 There are seven benchmarking problems currently in ***ionBench***.
-These are four problems from Loewe et al 2016, one from Moreno et al 2016 and two developed specifically for ***ionBench***.
+These are four problems from Loewe et al. 2016, one from Moreno et al. 2016 and two developed specifically for ***ionBench***.
 Each problem has an associated __Benchmarker__ class that inherits from the main __Benchmarker__ class described above.
 The problems store general information like log-transform status or parameter bounds, problem-specific information such as a problems Myokit model, the synthetic data and a parameter sampling method `benchmarker.sample()`, and run-specific information such as the __Tracker__ object which stores the evaluated performance metrics over time.

 Each problem also has an associated `generate_data()` method which will simulate the model and store the model output data in the __data__ directory.

 ### Loewe 2016
-Four of the problems from Loewe et al 2016 are implemented in ***ionBench***.
+Four of the problems from Loewe et al. 2016 are implemented in ***ionBench***.
 These are IKr and IKur (defined in the paper as "easy" and "hard", respectively), both with the narrow and wide parameter spaces.
-For these test problems, the models are run using a step protocol (-80mV followed by a varying step height between +50mV and -70mV for 400ms and a step down to -110mV) and the models are fitted to the resulting current trace.
+For these test problems, the models are run using a step protocol (-80mV followed by a varying step height between +50mV and -70mV for 400ms and a step-down to -110mV) and the models are fitted to the resulting current trace.

 By default `benchmarker.sample()` samples from the narrow space but this can be changed by setting `benchmarker.paramSpaceWidth = 2` to sample from the wide parameter space.
 Each parameter is either defined as multiplicative, in which case it is sampled between x0.1 and x10 in a log-uniform distribution, or as additive, in which case it is sampled between +-60, with these ranges doubling (x0.01 and x100 in the case of multiplicative parameters) for the wide parameter space.

 One of the parameters in IKur has a true value of 0.005 and is additive, so is sampled between -59.995 and 60.005, which results in very large values of RMSRE in parameter space compared with the other models.

 ### Moreno 2016
-This problem uses the INa model described in Moreno et al 2016 and fits to a variety of summary curves measuring steady state activation and inactivation, recovery from inactivation, recovery from use-dependent block and time to decay 50%.
+This problem uses the INa model described in Moreno et al. 2016 and fits to a variety of summary curves measuring steady state activation and inactivation, recovery from inactivation, recovery from use-dependent block and time to decay 50%.

-The parameters used in the model are as originally described in Moreno et al 2016.
-This benchmarker's sampling function perturbs the true parameters between 95% and 105% (as with Loewe 2016, the width of this interval can be changed by setting `benchmarker.paramSpaceWidth`, with 5 (default), 10, and 25 being used in Moreno et al 2016).
+The parameters used in the model are as originally described in Moreno et al. 2016.
+This benchmarker's sampling function perturbs the true parameters between 95% and 105% (as with Loewe 2016, the width of this interval can be changed by setting `benchmarker.paramSpaceWidth`, with 5 (default), 10, and 25 being used in Moreno et al. 2016).

 ### Staircase
 There are two Staircase test problems developed for ***ionBench***.
-The first is a Hodgkin-Huxley IKr model from Beattie et al 2017 and the second is a Markov IKr model from Fink et al 2008.
+The first is a Hodgkin-Huxley IKr model from Beattie et al. 2017 and the second is a Markov IKr model from Fink et al. 2008.
 Both models use the staircase protocol and fit the resulting current trace.

 The `benchmarker.sample()` method randomly perturbs the true parameters by +-50%.